-The RACE 2018 starts in Boulogne sur Mer, tracks north through the French Ardennes and crosses the Rhine into Germany.
+The RACE 2019 starts in Boulogne sur Mer, tracks north through the French Ardennes and crosses the Rhine into Germany.
 From here it climbs briefly into the Black Forest and onto a high plain that traverses east across Germany into Austria before heading south into Italy then immediately east into Slovenia to cross the Vrsic Pass.
 The route then descends back into Italy and heads due west, crossing the Colle dell’Agnello back into France.
 We ride through Provence, climb over Mont Ventoux, then head south into the Languedoc Roussillon to cross the eastern Pyrenees into Spain.
-Spain provides consistently good road cycling all the way to the orange groves of Andalucia and the final rolling roads to Tarifa, with views of the Atlantic Ocean, Mediterranean Sea and mountainous north African coastline.
+Spain provides consistently good road cycling all the way to the orange groves of Andalucia and the final rolling roads to Gibraltar, with views of the Atlantic Ocean, Mediterranean Sea and mountainous north African coastline.

-The route for 2018 is divided into 19 stages of 250 km each (approx).
+The route for 2019 is divided into 19 stages of 250 km each (approx).
 The route has been designed to maximise quiet, well-surfaced roads with enough width to accommodate cyclists and support vehicles without hindering traffic.
 The route avoids major cities and towns in order to reduce route finding to a minimum.
-If you would like a kml file (viewable in Google Earth) of the route please contact us directly.
+If you would like a KML file (viewable in Google Earth) of the route please contact us directly.
 Once you have registered we will provide you with the full route as a set of GPS files.
 At registration in Calais all RACE crews will be provided with two sets of the Route Handbook containing full maps and written directions for each stage of the route.